 Rundll32.exe process is an internal Windows process, which carries an important function.
 However, different malicious programs mimic this process to stay longer in the system.
 In this post, you will see the explanation of the task of the rundll32.exe process.
 Besides, I will show you the ways of recognizing that this process is a counterfeit.

 Why this process is needed?

 This system application is essential for the correct system functioning.
 The main task it carries is a correct execution of the programs, based on dynamic-link libraries (DLL).
 DLLs act as toolkits that allow the creation of the functions in the program.
 Every program needs its chain of dynamic-link libraries, and to make the calling of these DLLs easier, Windows offers such a function.

 Besides these functions, rundll32 also allows calling different system functions manually, from the command prompt.
 For example, to call the Control Panel, you need to type the next command:

 RUNDLL32 SHELL32.DLL,Control_RunDLL filename.CPL,@n,t

-Where “filename” is an exact name of the Control Panel file, “n” is an applet of the CPL file, and “t” is the number of tabs the applet has (if it has several ones).
+Where “filename” is the exact name of the Control Panel file, “n” is an applet of the CPL file, and “t” is the number of tabs the applet has (if it has several ones).

 Such functions open a wide range of abilities for software developers, who don’t need to create a separate way of system function calling.
 Instead, they may make use of the embedded Windows mechanism.

 Can I stop rundll32 exe?

 You will not likely find this process in the classic Task Manager.
 It is hidden from the user without any clear reason.
 The only way to spectate the rundll32 process is to use another task management application from Microsoft – Process Explorer.
 It allows you to see a lot of different hidden processes, including the subject.
 Stopping this process will surely lead to various problems with the applications that require this service to be active.
 Moreover, that process consumes tiny amounts of CPU/RAM capacity, so there is no need to suspend it.